suvratagnihotri/javaPrograms/README.md

 23. Program to use the Map Interface with HashMap, LinkedHashMap and TreeMap.
 24. Program to remove spaces from a given string.
 25. Program to check the null reference of the objects and remove the null values from a given List of Integers.
+26. Program to find the sum of all elements of a given integer array.